Don't let Israel attack Rafah, Irish foreign minister warns EU

 Luxembourg Foreign Minister Xavier Bettel said he has warned Israel that the country is in danger of losing "the last support they have in the world" should they attack.

-Martin called on Hamas to release the Israeli hostages taken in the October 7 attack and to surrender their weapons and for a humanitarian ceasefire.
+Martin urged Hamas to release the Israeli hostages taken in the October 7 attack and to surrender their weapons.
+He also called for a humanitarian ceasefire at a meeting of EU foreign ministers in Brussels.

 German Foreign Minister Annalena Baerbock said tensions were growing in the West Bank and that the violent actions of Israeli settlers against Palestinians must be addressed by the Israeli government.